 During a meeting with the FDA in October 2016, we received guidance from the FDA on key elements of a single, pivotal Phase 2/3 clinical trial that would study the safety and efficacy of bardoxolone methyl in patients with CKD caused by Alport syndrome.
 We initially proposed a Phase 2 trial in Alport patients; however, the FDA suggested to us that there could be a more efficient path to registration utilizing a single trial with eGFR-based endpoints at one and two years.

-We are in the process of designing the Phase 2/3 trial.
-The clinical study will be an international, multi-center, double-blind, randomized, placebo-controlled Phase 2/3 trial studying the safety and effectiveness of bardoxolone methyl in slowing, halting, or reversing renal function decline in patients with Alport syndrome.
-The trial will enroll patients from age 12 to 60 with eGFR values between 30 to 90 mL/min/1.73 m2.
-The Phase 2 portion of the study will be open-label, and the primary endpoint will assess eGFR change at 12 weeks.
-These patients will be followed for two years and will not be included in the Phase 3 portion of the trial.
+Our clinical study in chronic kidney disease caused by Alport syndrome, named CARDINAL, was initiated in February of 2017, and is currently enrolling patients in the Phase 2 portion.
+The study is an international, multi-center, double-blind, randomized, placebo-controlled Phase 2/3 trial studying the safety and effectiveness of bardoxolone methyl in slowing, halting, or reversing renal function decline in patients with Alport syndrome.
+The trial is enrolling patients from age 12 to 60 at up to 60 sites with eGFR values between 30 to 90 mL/min/1.73 m2.
+The Phase 2 portion of the study is open-label, and the primary endpoint assesses eGFR change at 12 weeks.
+These patients will be followed for two years with eGFR measurements, including at weeks 48 and 100 on drug and 52 and 104 after withdrawal of drug for four weeks, and will not be included in the Phase 3 portion of the trial.
+We expect to have data from the Phase 2 portion of the study in 2017.

 - Rheault M, Gross O, Appel G, et al. Change in glomerular filtration rate and renal biomarkers in patients with chronic kidney disease due to Alport syndrome: interim results from the ATHENA study, a prospectively designed natural history study.
 Nephrol Dial Transplant 2016;31:i126.